Pacific Wreck Database

 Bruce Hoy adds:

-"The AMPNG then attempted restoration.
+"The AMPNG attempted restoration.
 Very little substantial work was done, and the remains languished, firstly in a holding yard owned by a local car dealership, and then behind the local car club without any security.
 Then along came the Museum of Transport and Technology in Auckland, New Zealand.
 A deal was hatched, and the remains were shipped to New Zealand in about 1970-1972."

 Restoration